nozerobit/parrot-config/README.md

 # Introduction

-This is my Kali Linux configuration.
+This is my ParrotOS configuration.
 I have decided to publish it for everyone out there, feel free to use it and optimize it to your liking. :)

 Tested in:
-`kali-linux-2021.2-vmware-amd64` with **4 GB** of RAM.
+`ParrotOS 4.11 MATE` with **4 GB** of RAM.

 # Overview